HumeHouse/privateindexer-client/README.md

 | *Downloads* | Directory where downloads will be stored. `DOWNLOADS_DIR` MUST be accessible from this directory (Try to match them.)    | `/data/downloads:/data/downloads`                 |
 | *Movies*    | Movie library location. `MOVIE_DIR` MUST be accessible from this directory (Try to match them.)                          | `/data/media/movies:/data/media/movies`           |

-### 4. Port forwarding
+### 3. Port forwarding

+- The Torrenting Port
-You should bind and port forward the TORRENTING_PORT to your Docker host to allow incoming connections for seeding.
+    - You should bind **and port forward** the `TORRENTING_PORT` to your Docker host to allow incoming connections for seeding.
+    - When you forward the port at your router, make sure to use **both UDP and TCP** to maximize connection potential.

-### NOTE: Map the same port you're using **INSIDE** the container to the port **OUTSIDE** the container on the host
+    - NOTE: Map the same port you're using **INSIDE** the container to the port **OUTSIDE** the container on the host.
       Otherwise the client will start advertising a different port than it's actually reachable on.

+- The Webserver Port
-The built-in torrent client runs a webserver on port 80 inside the container for RESTful API control of the client
+    - The built-in torrent client runs a web server on port 80 inside the container for RESTful API control of the client.
+    - You can map the web server port to any port on the host or none at all if you connect from within the Docker network like if using nginx reverse proxy.

-### 5. Start Client
+### 4. Start Client

 Start container: